 Bell understands the importance of the new building to the state and the urgency of raising private funds, said Shackelford.

 “Steve’s support is stellar – as a leader, as a donor and as an advocate for UNC Kenan-Flagler,” said Shackelford.
 “He has deeply embraced our mission to prepare our students to be the next generation of leaders and views our continued success as critical to North Carolina’s economic and social success.”

 Bell wasn’t able to join the installation ceremony when his gift was announced.
 He was visiting his father, who was the first oral surgeon in eastern North Carolina, to celebrate his 100th birthday.

 Shackelford said the new building is critical to teaching, researching and serving at the highest levels.
 It will:

-Construction for the new building will take approximately two years, and renovations to the McColl Building and Kenan Center will take an additional 12 months.
+Construction for the new building will take approximately two years, and renovations to the McColl Building will take an additional 12 months.
 The total project cost is approximately $150 million.